inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 In order to achieve the goal of integrating remote attestation into the TLS handshake, we must achieve two goals:

-- Bind Enclave-TLS key to enclave instance.
+- Bind Rats-TLS key to enclave instance.
 - The server/attester must provide the necessary evidence during the TLS connection set up to convince the client/challenger that it is indeed running on the trusted HW-TEE platform.

 ![x509.png](x509.png)